 Web users want security

 Everyone wants security in their life, and online it’s no different.
 As we’ve all become seasoned veterans of surfing the web, we have become better at deciphering between trusted and untrusted content.
 Even the most basic trigger of a secure website, the image of a lock with the word “Secure” in Google Chrome can prompt a customers trust compared to a website without this icon.
-I mean, with 44% of internet users choosing Chrome, this alone should motivate you to get an SSL Certificate.
+I mean, with 64% of internet users choosing Chrome, this alone should motivate you to get an SSL Certificate.
+Also, you can rely on secure vpn software to protect your network, especially if you have a BYOD policy in place.

 SSL certificates can be free